cerrigham/talent-academy-backend-java/spring-4/README.md

 Download the project contained in the .zip file, is the same project used for Sprind Data module but take a look at che BookController class and the BookService one.

+# Exercices

+## 1
+Create Controller and Service class for the Customer and Borrow entity.
+Also create tesst for all the methods.